-Cash provided by operating activities for fiscal year 2020 was \$436.9 million compared to \$327.6 million for fiscal year 2019.
-This \$109.4 million increase was primarily driven by our operating results (net income adjusted for depreciation, amortization and other non-cash changes) which resulted in \$136.6 million of higher cash provided by operating activities year-over-year, partially offset by a \$27.3 million year-over-year increase in cash used to fund net operating assets.
-The increase in cash used to fund net operating assets during fiscal year 2020 when compared to fiscal year 2019 was primarily due to an increase in cash used for inventory in our commercial networks segment reflecting the accelerated install schedule in mobile broadband satellite communications systems products in the prior year period and timing of payments related to our accrued liabilities.
+Cash provided by operating activities for fiscal year 2021 was \$727.2 million compared to \$436.9 million for fiscal year 2020.
+This \$290.3 million increase was primarily driven by a \$229.0 million year-over-year decrease in cash used to fund net operating assets and our operating results (net income adjusted for depreciation, amortization and other non-cash changes) which resulted in \$61.3 million of higher cash provided by operating activities year-over-year.
+The decrease in cash used to fund net operating assets during fiscal year 2021 when compared to fiscal year 2020 was primarily due to an increase in cash inflows year-over-year from combined billed and unbilled accounts receivable, net, attributable to the timing of contractual milestones for certain larger development programs in our government systems segment as well as revenue decreases in our mobile broadband satellite communication systems products and services business in our commercial networks and satellite services segments due to decreased IFC terminal deliveries resulting from the severe decline in global air traffic and resulting downturn in the commercial aviation market as a result of the COVID-19 pandemic and an increase in our collections in excess of revenues and deferred revenues included in accrued liabilities due to the timing of milestone billings for certain larger development projects in our commercial networks and government systems segments.

-Cash used in investing activities for fiscal year 2020 was \$758.8 million compared to \$489.4 million for fiscal year 2019.
-This \$269.4 million increase in cash used in investing activities year-over year reflects an increase of \$87.3 million in cash used for satellite construction, as well as the receipt in fiscal year 2019 of \$183.4 million in insurance proceeds from insurance claims relating to the ViaSat-2 satellite.
+Cash used in investing activities for fiscal year 2021 was \$885.3 million compared to \$758.8 million for fiscal year 2020.
+This \$126.5 million increase in cash used in investing activities year-over year reflects an increase of approximately \$118.8 million in cash used for satellite construction.

-Cash provided by financing activities for fiscal year 2020 was \$365.2 million compared to \$354.6 million for fiscal year 2019.
-Cash provided by financing activities year-over-year included a decrease in payments on borrowings under our Revolving Credit Facility of \$480.0 million, a decrease in payments on borrowings under the Ex-Im Credit Facility of \$201.2 million and a decrease of \$7.3 million in payments of debt issuance costs, offset by lower proceeds from borrowings under our Revolving Credit Facility of \$90.0 million and the receipt in the prior year period of \$600.0 million of gross proceeds from our 2027 Notes.
-Cash provided by financing activities for both periods included cash received from stock option exercises and employee stock purchase plan purchases which were \$12.1 million higher year-over-year.
-Both periods also included the repurchase of common stock related to net share settlement of certain employee tax liabilities in connection with the vesting of restricted stock unit awards.
+Cash provided by financing activities for fiscal year 2021 was \$149.7 million compared to \$365.2 million for fiscal year 2020.
+This \$215.5 million decrease in cash provided by financing activities year-over-year reflects proceeds from borrowings under our Revolving Credit Facility of \$420.0 million in fiscal year 2020 and an increase in payments on borrowings under our Revolving Credit Facility of \$360.0 million year-over-year.
+This decrease was partially offset by \$400.0 million of gross proceeds from our 2028 Notes in June 2020 and \$174.7 million of net proceeds from a private placement of common stock in July 2020 (after deducting offering expenses).
+Cash provided by financing activities for both periods included cash received from employee stock purchase plan purchases and the repurchase of common stock related to net share settlement of certain employee tax liabilities in connection with the vesting of restricted stock unit awards.